MRPK313/python_ex/README.md

-# Have a fun with python excercise
+# Have a fun with python exercise